tri-cods/html-css/sections/classes.md

 Note that it's possible to assign more than one class to an element — just leave a blank space between the two classes, as in the baseball examples above.

+Bonus: ID selectors can be used as a link that be used for navigation within a page.
+For example, to add a link to the page that takes the user directly to the line that reads "New York Mets," we might write HTML like this: `<a href="#mets">Mets</a>`.

 ## CSS selectors

 Class selectors in CSS are denoted with a period in front of the class name you're creating.
 They look like this: